josefchtr/bakalarska-prace/README.md

 ```bash
 gz sim lights_ON_all_doors_open_world.sdf
 ```
-## Launching the example world with the robot and setting up Rviz
+## Launching the example world with the robot

 1) Set the GZ_SIM_RESOURCE_PATH environment variable to the directory that contains the model or world.
 Enter this command in the terminal: